rj-calvin/drama.mkiv/README.md

-# ConTeXt - Stageplay Environment
+# ConTeXt Environments for Drama Writing

-An environment for creating drama using strong formatting conventions.
+An environment for creating screenplays and stageplays using strong formatting conventions.